Eight Forest Lane

 Step-By-Step Instructions

-Start by getting the pasta started as it’s going to take longer than the salmon to cook.
+Turn the oven on to preheat and then start by getting the pasta started as it’s going to take longer than the salmon to cook.
 Heat a little olive oil in the base of your pot and add the garlic, sautéing until fragrant but being careful not to let it burn as this will cause your sauce to be bitter.

-The slow simmer will allow the pasta to cook slower than normal while reducing the rate of evaporation from the stock/milk so that the pasta will be cooked at the same time the sauce has reduced.
+🤓 The slow simmer will allow the pasta to cook slower than normal while reducing the rate of evaporation from the stock/milk so that the pasta will be cooked at the same time the sauce has reduced.

 If you do find your pasta hasn’t cooked but your liquid is reduced, you can simply add in a little extra.